Toss juggling: Advanced patterns and tricks

 Besides the cascade (or reverse cascade), other toss patterns include the box or column, and any number of multiplex patterns or contact juggling tricks within the pattern.

-There are also amusing stunts such as the Yo-yo and the Robot, which give the illusion that the balls are connected to each other or to the juggler's body.
+There are also stunts such as the Yo-yo and the Robot, which give the illusion that the balls are connected to each other or to the juggler's body.
 By adding elementary skills to any juggling pattern the pattern can be increased, incrementally, in complexity.

-There are even wildly intricate patterns such as the Mills Mess, which is widely attributed to Steve Mills of The Dazzling Mills Family.
+There are even intricate patterns such as the Mills Mess, which is widely attributed to Steve Mills of The Dazzling Mills Family.
 For a given pattern any number of variants may occur to the juggler, for instance, Mills Mess has at least three well-known variants, produced by adding flourishes such as chops, holds, stalls, and carries.
 "Mills" colloquially refers to any pattern in juggling where the hands cross back and forth over one another.
 Any pattern valid in siteswap notation can be done "vanilla", reverse, and in Mills.